RS9977/LanguageCorrector/README.md

 ### Known Issues/Bugs
 #### Android App
 - If a dialog box pops up and the device/screen is rotated, then the app will unexpectedly crash
-- The confidence score of every word in a given sentence is 0
+- The confidence score of every word in a given sentence/phrase is 0